ternava/Incremental-build/README.md

   | xterm     | https://github.com/ThomasDickey/xterm-snapshots |  [xterm-368](https://github.com/ThomasDickey/xterm-snapshots/releases/tag/xterm-368)      | June 08, 2021    	|

 ---

+### Artefact description

+* __How is delivered__

+  Our used data, scripts, and obtained results are publicly available in these following places:
+  - In this repository under the releases *******
+  - In a stable release in Zenodo at https://doi.org/10.5281/zenodo.5907901.
+  - The raw resulting data are in

 * __Project Structure__

   In addition to the `main` branch, this project has 5 other relevant branches: